Looking to Buy

 Metal or wooden garden arches?

-Wooden garden arches for gardens tend to be more suited to traditional settings, and their natural timber construction blends in well.
-The timer is usually pressure treated to protect against rot, and they are usually of a green of brown colour.
+Wooden arches tend to be more suited to traditional settings, and their natural timber construction blends in well.
+The timber is usually pressure treated to protect against rot, and they are usually of a green of brown colour.
 Trellis side panels are popular, as is the rustic effect made with rounded larch poles.

 Metal arches are more contemporary are are well suited to more urban situations.
 Most metal arches for gardens are plain steel or painted black and can range from simple designs to those with very ornate detailing.
 Side panels can sometimes be trellis style but often they are open.
 Some galvanised steel frames can easily be painted any colour you like.

 In their most basic form arbours are simply garden archways but with a fixed seat under the arch.
 They can be metal or wooden.
 Wooden arbours tend to be more enclosed are therefore more suited to the variable British weather.
-Often supplied in a natural finish, wooden arbours are often painted in bright or heritage shades to blend in with their surroundings.
+Often supplied in a natural finish, wooden arbours can be painted in bright or heritage shades to blend in with their surroundings.